zeusmedina/cs-implementing-a-linkedlist-lab-codeU/README.md

 	}
 ```

-When we set `head` to `null`, we remove a reference to the first Node.
-If there are no other references to that Node (and there shouldn't be), it will get garbage collected.
-At that point, the reference to the second Node is removed, so it gets garbage collected, too.
-This process continues until all Nodes are collected.
+When we set `head` to `null`, we remove a reference to the first `Node`.
+If there are no other references to that `Node` (and there shouldn't be), it will get garbage collected.
+At that point, the reference to the second `Node` is removed, so it gets garbage collected, too.
+This process continues until all `Nodes` are collected.

 So how should we classify `clear`?
 The method itself contains two constant time operations, so it sure looks like it's constant time.
 But when you invoke it, you make the garbage collector do work that's proportional to the number of elements.
 So there's an argument that we should consider it linear!

 This is a subtle example of what is sometimes called a "performance bug"; that is, a program that is correct in the sense that it does the right thing, but it doesn't belong to the order of growth we expected.
 In languages like Java that do a lot of work, like garbage collection, behind the scenes, this kind of error can be hard to find.